 Is Agent-Based or Agentless FIM Software the Best?

-Choosing between these two options requires organizations to understand the contemporary threats landscape, and how their networks introduce or eliminate vulnerabilities.
+Choosing between these two options requires organizations to understand the contemporary threat landscape and how their networks introduce or eliminate vulnerabilities.
 Based on this assessment, you can identify the option that provides an acceptable threshold of protection.
 The following factors may be important to take into consideration:

 1. Are You Virtual?

-Agentless solutions are often less-effective for organizations with a high percentage of virtual servers due to the fact that this solution remotely captures changes.
-If your infrastructure is highly virtualized, it may be more effective to monitor all connected devices with an agent-based option.
+Agentless solutions are often less effective for organizations with a high percentage of virtual servers due to the fact that this solution remotely captures changes.
+If your infrastructure is highly virtualized, monitoring all connected devices with an agent-based option may be more effective.

 2. Do You Prefer Exceeding Regulatory Requirements?

-While PCI-DSS standards represent security best practices, you should assess your tolerance for risk.
-PCI-compliant agentless security software can allow an entire week between scans, which could allow data-collection malware to exist on your network for that entire length of time.
+While PCI-DSS standards represent security best practices, you should assess your risk tolerance.
+PCI-compliant agentless security software can allow an entire week between scans, allowing data-collection malware to exist on your network for that entire length of time.
 In some organizations, meeting regulatory requirements does not equate to sufficient protection.

 3. Can You Provide External Privileged Access?

-Agentless software requires organizations to provide external access to critical systems.
-This may be forbidden by policy, or require extensive custom configuration.
+Agentless software requires organizations to provide external access to critical systems, which may be forbidden by policy or require extensive custom configuration.

 4. What Kind of Functionality Do You Need?